felipecastilhos/felipecastilhos/README.md

 > When I’m not at the keyboard, I’m likely drawing, gaming or reading.

 !
 I'm Android Software Engineer
 !
-Currently studying: design systems, machine learning and kotlin stuff !
+Currently studying: design systems, data visualization, machine learning and kotlin stuff !
 I also like to experiment digital art with code:
 !
 I'm working on small game samples on Godot and generated art (algorithmically)